AI could run a million microbial experiments per year

 History saved lives in this pandemic.
 Will society listen next time?

-Medical historian Howard Markel, MD/PhD, whose team’s research on the 1918 flu influenced efforts to “flatten the curve” reflects on what the past three years have taught us.
+Medical historian Howard Markel, MD/PhD, reflects on what the past three years of COVID-19 have taught us.
 ‘It’s not a matter of if we will have another pandemic, it’s a matter of when,’ he says.

 $15 million for connected and automated transportation, renewing U-M-led Midwest hub